Are you not losing weight while breastfeeding? Here's why.

 1. You're eating more calories than you are burning in a day.

 If you eat more calories than you burn, you will gain weight.
 Alternatively, you will lose weight if you burn more energy than you consume.
-However, if you eat too few calories, you risk slowing down your metabolism and causing harm to your body.
+However, if you eat too few calories, you risk slowing down your metabolism to conserve energy and causing harm to your body.
 And, if your calories are too low while breastfeeding, it can impact your milk supply.

 So, the key to losing weight is to consume nutrient-dense, healthy foods and maintain at least a moderate level of physical activity.
 The combination of a healthy diet and exercise should ensure your energy output is slightly less than your energy input.
 And this will allow you to lose weight safely and gradually without impacting your milk supply.